 Source: Businesskorea.co.kr

-Credited as the first 4-D movie theater in the world, 4DX, located in Seoul, South Korea hosts screenings of latest studio releases.
+Credited as the first 4-D movie theater in the world, 4DX, located in Seoul, South Korea, hosts screenings of the latest studio releases.
 The movie theater actually upgrades the 3-D experience to a whole new level by introducing movement and scent, as well as wind and water effects in sync with the movie being screened.
 However, the theater management has a strict policy on who are eligible to experience the movie at 4DX as its amusement park-type effects are not suited for all.

 The Castro Theatre, San Francisco, United States